MaddyGuthridge/shef/README.md

    it isnt

 $ c [order number]
-# Mark an order as completed, printing out what kind of food it was
+# Mark an order as completed
-Order number 1: Tofu curry laksa
+Order number 1 completed

+$ Ctrl+D
+# Cleanly exit the program
 ```